 If you've met me in person, you know that I can’t resist building a watermelon fruit train, the Family Guy House using caramel popcorn, and a blueberry Eiffel Tower.
 After all, I always say, “Why cook when you can build your food!”
 If you’re unfamiliar with my obsession about building fun food crafts, you can see it in action in my latest trailer below.

-Teaching a Creative Workshop at Pinterest
+Teaching A Creative Workshop At Pinterest

-That’s why I wanted to bring my passion for playing with my food to an interactive one-hour class where I taught my fellow builders how to construct one of my favorite Chewable Structures, a DIY Stackable JELLO gummy brick pyramid and this gummy LEGO Candy Christmas tree.
+That's why I wanted to bring my passion for playing with my food to an interactive one-hour class where I taught fellow builders how to construct one of my favorite Chewable Structures, a DIY Stackable JELLO gummy brick pyramid and this gummy LEGO Candy Christmas tree.

 I kicked off the class by performing a short demo outlining the blueprint of how to prepare the gummy liquid.
 Since I prefilled 25 of The Modern Gummy molds at home (that’s a lot of gummies!), participants were able to dive in right away.
 They built creative and tasty structures that they either munched on during the class or took home for bragging rights.

 It was a lively and creative afternoon building Chewable Structures at Pinterest.
 I want to give a special shout out to Lauren Michaels and Aimee Bidlack for organizing this awesome event.
-Here are a few highlights from my amazing afternoon.

 1. It’s Fun To Play With Your Food At Work!